-The original sported an eye plate, that stretched only a centimeter in height and a few inches in wrap.
+The original sported an eye plate, that stretched only a centimeter or so in height and a few inches in wrap.
 That will need to change to be supplemented by smaller cameras that can give Robocop a 360 degree view of his surroundings.

 Since Robocop was severely damaged after being caught in a magnet, we’ll need a better metal.
-I propose new Robocop be constructed of a smarter, so-called “space age” metal such as titanium, tungsten, or magnesium.
+I propose new Robocop be constructed of a smarter, so-called “space age” metal such as titanium, vanadium, tungsten, or magnesium.

-The original Robocop recorded interaction on an in-body video camera, presumably storing it digitally, which was pretty amazing for the 1987.
+The original Robocop recorded interaction on an in-body video camera, presumably storing it digitally, which was pretty pretty commonplace for the 1987.
 New Robocop will not only record interaction to a bank of flash memory or some sort of SSD array, but he will be equipped with Wifi and some sort of cellular connection like LTE or WiMax (he’ll be in a big city, so we can presume coverage).
-He will transmit all of his data periodically, so he won’t need to storage terabytes of memory in-body.
+He will transmit all of his data periodically, so he won’t need to store terabytes of memory in-body.

 New Robocop will not have exposed skin (or internal mechanics).
 Period.
+That’s weakness.

 Original Robocop stored his gun in his leg.
 This is an outdated concept based on a concept that looked cool in the 80′s.
 Today’s Robocop will store multiple weapons throughout his body, small rubber-bullet-like projectiles perhaps in his forearm.
 We can equip his chest or fingers with mace or tear gas.
 If he requires an actual gun, it will be not be trigger deployed.
 It will be activated only when connected to Robocop, and very likely controlled via WifiDirect or Bluetooth.
 There’s simply no good reason to rely on old fashion triggers that can be exploited.
 In the event of system malfunction, a manual weapon will be present, but since Robocop shouldn’t be relying on his gun most of the time, he will have a nightstick of some sort.